Eidonko/CombinatorialMusic/README.md

     Added options -L (with layout; default) and -l (without layout).
 When calling lily2data with -l, score is not printed and only the midi file is created.
     Now permusic.sh stops when one of the production stages fail.
     New script permusic_nopdf.sh is the same as permusic.h but option -l is issued for lily2data (see above).
+- V0.2 2019-07-09:
+    Removed bug in permusic.sh and in Makefile Improved README.md